Cieron Keane: Club career

 During August 2015, Keane was signed by National League North side Nuneaton Town along with his brother Jordan Keane.
 On 18 August 2015, he made his debut, coming on for Marlon Harewood in the 77th minute in a 0–1 win over Lowestoft Town Keane signed for Boston United Saturday 25 August.

 On 25 September 2018, Keane signed for Basford United in the Northern Premier League on a dual registration from Boston United.
 After spells with Leamington and Bradford Park Avenue, Keane returned to Basford again in November 2019.
 On 25 May 2021, Keane joined Gainsborough Trinity.

+In May 2023, Keane joined Long Eaton United ahead of the new season.
+Following manager Ian Deakin's departure to Ilkeston Town, the player followed in September 2023.
+On 1 November 2023, he returned to Long Eaton United on loan, later returning on a permanent basis.

+In June 2024, Keane joined Barwell.
+In June 2025, he joined newly promoted Southern League Premier Division Central side Quorn.

 International career

 Keane was called up by Republic of Ireland U19 in September 2014.
 Keane made his Republic of Ireland U19 debut against Netherlands U19.

 Personal life

 His brothers, Kallum and Jordan, both spent brief periods with professional clubs before embarking on careers in non-league football.
-Other siblings include Malachi and Lucy Keane.